finnito/Science/content/12phy/as91171/3-scalars-vs-vectors.md

 ## Mahi Tuatahi {.c2}

 1. Mr Le Sueur walked his dog up Mt Barossa.
-He first walked 1.5km East (30min) and then 2.5km North (1hr 15min). __Draw a vector diagram__
+He first walked 1.5km East in 30min and then 2.5km North in 1hr 15min. __Draw a vector diagram of his displacement.__
 2. Calculate his __average speed__
 3. Calculate his __average velocity__
-4. Give the __direction__ he travelled using an angle and a cardinal direction (e.g. 10 deg north of west).
+4. Give the __direction of his displacement__ using an angle and a cardinal direction (e.g. 10 deg north of west).

 ![](../assets/IMG_1836.jpeg)